GeneStat/Literature-Review/README.md

     This example shows how to discover new usage of a drug by mining knowledge from literature papers.
 It could be one of our research projects in the future since literature is one of the most easy-to-access and valuable data sources.

+6. Chopard, D. *et al*.
+Text Mining of Adverse Events in Clinical Trials: Deep Learning Approach. **JMIR Med.
+Informatics** 9, e28632 (2021). doi: [10.2196/28632](https://doi.org/10.2196/28632)

+    Adverse events (AE) are very important in clinical trials for drug development.
+This paper provides an example of AE research by text mining.
+In addition, we can learn knowledge about clinical trials in this research.

+7. Skidmore, Z. L. *et al*.
+Genomic and transcriptomic somatic alterations of hepatocellular carcinoma in non-cirrhotic livers. **bioRxiv** 2021.12.14.472689 (2021) doi: [10.1101/2021.12.14.472689](https://doi.org/10.1101/2021.12.14.472689)

+    This paper is typical genomics and transcriptomics landscape research.
+We can learn the basic protocols of investigation such -omics data.

+8. Löchel, H. F. *et al*.
+Fractal construction of constrained code words for DNA storage systems. **Nucleic Acids Res**.
+(2021) doi: [10.1093/nar/gkab1209](https://doi.org/10.1093/nar/gkab1209)

+    Using DNA as a new material for data storage, especially for long-term persistence, is a cutting-edge field.
+There are algorithms for data encoding/decoding for DNA sequences.
+This paper is one of them.

+9. Shao, D. *et al*.
+Artificial intelligence in clinical research of cancers. **Brief.
+Bioinform**.
+(2021) doi: [10.1093/bib/bbab523](https://doi.org/10.1093/bib/bbab523).

+    This is a review that introduces how AI techniques are used in medical-related research.
+From this paper, we can learn what kinds of data are available and what tools and protocols are proper to use on the data.

+10. Liu, S.-Y. *et al*.
+Genomic signatures define three subtypes of EGFR-mutant stage II-III non-small-cell lung cancer with distinct adjuvant therapy outcomes. **Nat.
+Commun**.
+12, 6450 (2021). doi: [10.1038/s41467-021-26806-7](https://doi.org/10.1038/s41467-021-26806-7)

+    Genomic signature is usually a numeric indicator calculated by DNA sequencing results, which could distinguish different groups of patients.
+Such information is the key to providing new laboratory tests for precision clinical practice.
+This paper is a typical procedure of genomic signature creation for lung cancer.

 ### November 2021

 1. Masum, H. *et al*.
 Ten Simple Rules for Cultivating Open Science and Collaborative R&D. **PLoS Comput.
 Biol**.
 9, 7–10 (2013). doi: [10.1371/journal.pcbi.1003244](https://doi.org/10.1371/journal.pcbi.1003244)